 A recent feasibility study for a proposed woody biomass plant in Arizona estimated the capital costs to build the facility at $3.53 million per MW for a 20- MW facility and $3.08 million per MW for a 40-MW facility (TSS Consultants and Precision Energy Services 2018).
 Subsidies to support utilization of woody biomass for energy have almost always taken the form of payments to the facility owner to offset operating costs, or payments to landowners to offset biomass processing costs, as opposed to direct investment in production capacity.

 S.B.
 901, enacted in 2018, authorizes $200 million per year for five years from the state’s Greenhouse Gas Reduction Fund for wildfire prevention, primarily in the form of hazardous fuel reduction projects.
 This source is additional to several existing federal and state funding sources for such projects.
 A portion of these funds could be allocated to offset the costs of forest biomass procurement.
 Alternatively, the state could establish a renewable energy production tax credit to offset biomass power production costs.
-Either approach would stimulate investment in new and existing biomass energy facilities and expand demand for forest residues from treatments designed to restore badly needed resilience to California’s forests.
+Either approach would stimulate investment in new and existing biomass energy facilities and expand demand for forest residues from treatments designed to restore California’s forests.

 The 2018 Camp Fire in Butte County was the deadliest and costliest wildfire in state history, with damages estimated at $16.5 billion (Reyes-Velarde 2019).
 The strategy for reducing occurrences of similarly devastating fires must be based on a comprehensive program to reduce hazardous fuels near forest communities and increase fire resilience throughout California’s forestlands.
 Increasing subsidies for woody biomass energy production would effectively monetize its social benefits, which in turn would promote biomass energy capacity expansion and enhance opportunities to help reach the state’s fire hazard reduction goals.